shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 One way to further reduce wake-up latency is to use a Linux feature known as
 |isolcpus|.
 This flag instructs the Linux kernel to not schedule any processes
 (other than some critical kernel tasks) on certain CPUs.
 It is then possible to pin the RT thread onto those CPUs via the CPU affinity feature.
+This can further reduce wakeup latency, as the kernel will rarely have to preempt another thread to schedule and switch to the pinned RT thread.
 This is implemented in my ``rt::Thread`` implementation in `rt-demo
 <https://github.com/shuhaowu/rt-demo>`__.